27-Year-Old Tight End – Chicago Bears

 Signed a four-year, $20.4 million deal with Chicago in March of 2013.

-Bennett had four catches on a team-high seven targets for 37 yards Sunday against the Buccaneers.
+Bennett had eight catches on 11 targets for 59 yards during Sunday's loss to the Vikings.

 To instantly reveal our fantasy analysis of every player – including Martellus Bennett – simply subscribe now.